Downing ONE VCT

 Source: Downing.
 Dividends paid in each calendar year since the VCT merger in November 2013.
 Dividends are variable and not guaranteed and past performance is not a guide to the future.

 Source: Downing.
 Past performance is not a guide to the future.
-Dividends are not guaranteed.
-Chart shows Net Asset Value and cumulative dividends paid in each calendar year, pence per share.
+Dividends are variable and not guaranteed.
+The bar chart shows Net Asset Value and cumulative dividends (paid out) over ﬁve calendar years each year (YTD to 30 September), pence per share.

 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

 VCTs are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.
 Before you invest, please carefully read the Risks and Commitments and the offer documents to ensure you fully understand the risks.